-How To Cut a Pumpkin
+How to Cut a Pumpkin

-1. Pumpkin Bread
+#1.
+Pumpkin Bread

-2. Pumpkin Soup Recipes
+#2.
+Pumpkin Soup

-This Pumpkin Soup is adapted from a recipe in “Seriously Spooky Fun” by Marion Haslam.
+This pumpkin soup is adapted from a recipe in Seriously Spooky Fun by Marion Haslam.
 You get a little extra sweetness from the addition of an apple to the soup, ensuring the kids will be back for seconds!

-3. Pumpkin Muffins
+#3.
+Pumpkin Muffins

-4. Pumpkin Seeds
+#4.
+Roast Pumpkin Seeds

 With a wide variety of nutrients ranging from magnesium and manganese to copper, protein and zinc, pumpkin seeds are nutritional powerhouses wrapped up in a very small package.
 However, we so often forget about or discard the seeds when carving our pumpkins.